cryobry/installJRMC/README.md

 `installJRMC [--option [ARGUMENT]]`

-Running `installJRMC` without any options implies `--install repo` (on SUSE: `--install local`) and will install the latest version of Media Center from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager.
-If `--service` or `--container` is passed then the default install method (`--install repo` or `--install local`) must be specified (to allow services and containers to be installed independent of MC).
+Running `installJRMC` without any options implies `--install repo` (on SUSE/Arch: `--install local`) and will install the latest version of Media Center from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager.
+If `--service` or `--container` is passed then the default installation method (`--install repo` or `--install local`) must be specified (allows services and containers to be installed independent of MC).

 Recent versions of installJRMC will automatically self-update to the latest installJRMC release.